 Whether it’s a piece of sports equipment, outdoor elements, or another player’s body, eyes face a number of threats during sporting events.
 The different types of eye injuries include:

-• Blunt injury – Sudden impact that compressed the eye.
-Can be caused by a racquet, elbow, fist, ball, puck, or similar item
+- Blunt injury – Sudden impact that compressed the eye.
+It can be caused by a racquet, elbow, fist, ball, puck or similar item.

-• Corneal abrasion – Scrape on the outermost layer of the eye’s surface (cornea).
+- Corneal abrasion – A scrape on the outermost layer of the eye’s surface (cornea).
 An accidental finger in the eye can cause a corneal abrasion.

-• Penetrating injury – Foreign objects pierce the eye, causing serious damage.
-Can happen as a result of eyeglasses breaking while being worn.
-Requires immediate medical attention.
+- Penetrating injury – Foreign objects pierce the eye, causing serious damage.
+It can happen as a result of eyeglasses breaking while being worn and requires immediate medical attention.

 In most cases, simple precautions can help you prevent eye injuries at work, home and play.

 Avoid distractions when doing anything that could potentially harm your eyes.
-Resist the temptation to "multi-task" when working with tools or other objects near your eyes.
+Resist the temptation to multitask or rush when working with tools or other objects near your eyes.

 And always wear safety glasses, protective goggles or other sports eyewear for greater eye safety when the situation calls for it.